pawPatoes/Mayhem/README.md

 ## My PC is on the brink of death
 Turn some settings off in the mod config.
 This mod is demanding because I'm an awesome coder and also because there's a lot of random stuff even if i just said that there are many gaps content-wise.

-## Can you please add my very EPIC and AWESOME joker cheers mate
-There's a spreadsheet of features i will most likely add to Mayhem (the link at the top).
-If you want your idea to be there, you need to make a post in the suggestions channel in the discord server and it also has to be good enough.

 ## What do you plan to do with this mod?
 Unexpected error: expected string, got nil